felis/USB_Host_Shield_2.0/README.md

 Currently HID mice and keyboards are supported.

 It uses the standard Boot protocol by default, but it is also able to use the Report protocol as well.
 You would simply have to call ```setProtocolMode()``` and then parse ```HID_RPT_PROTOCOL``` as an argument.
 You will then have to modify the parser for your device.
-See the example: <https://github.com/felis/USB_Host_Shield_2.0/blob/master/examples/Bluetooth/BTHID/BTHID.ino> for more information.
+See the example: [BTHID.ino](examples/Bluetooth/BTHID/BTHID.ino) for more information.

 ### [SPP library](SPP.cpp)

 SPP stands for "Serial Port Profile" and is a Bluetooth protocol that implements a virtual comport which allows you to send data back and forth from your computer/phone to your Arduino via Bluetooth.
 It has been tested successfully on Windows, Mac OS X, Linux, and Android.

+Take a look at the [SPP.ino](examples/Bluetooth/SPP/SPP.ino) example for more information.

 More information can be found at these blog posts: